Life cycle assessment (LCA) framework definitions

 Water use, as an impact indicator, quantifies the water withdrawal-to-availability ratio of the system under consideration.
 ‘Withdrawal’ refers to all off-stream water use which excludes water extracted and subsequently returned to the environment unpolluted, e.g., cooling water.

-This impact indicator is likely to be of most relevance to first generation biofuels, due to water use in the cultivation of biomass feedstock.
+This impact indicator is likely to be of most relevance to first generation biofuels, due to water use in the cultivation of biomass feedstock but may also have relevance for other fuel pathways depending on the process used.